goethe-tcs/tcs.uni-frankfurt.de/content/positions.md

   fundamental research.
 - Sociability and an ambition to make teaching great.
-- A finished or almost finished Master's degree (or equivalent) with very good grades in Computer Science, Mathematics, Physics, or similar.
+- A finished or almost finished Master's degree (or equivalent) with good grades in Computer Science, Mathematics, Physics, or similar.
 For postdoc candidates, a PhD is required.
 - Robust knowledge in discrete mathematics or theoretical computer science.
 - Good command of English in both speaking and writing.
-Most teaching is done in German, so some knowledge of German is an advantage.
+Some knowledge of German is an advantage for the teaching, as not all students are fluent in English.
+- (for the postdoc position) A track record in the form of publications.

 ### Apply!

+Please compile your application (including a short research statement, CV, transcripts of grades, name and contact details of one or two references) as a single pdf file and e-mail it to tcs-applications@dlist.uni-frankfurt.de.
+If you have a thesis or thesis draft, please include that as well.
+Please indicate clearly whether you're applying for a PhD or a postdoc position.
+The application deadline is June 15 2021, but candidates will be considered until the position is filled.

 The Goethe University Frankfurt promotes gender equality at work, which is why women are particularly invited to apply.

-Please compile your application (including a short research statement, CV, transcripts of grades, name and contact details of one or two references) to a single pdf file and e-mail it to the secretary
-C. Gressler (gressler@em.uni-frankfurt.de).
-If you have a thesis or thesis draft, please include that as well.
-Feel free to contact Holger Dell (dell+2021+applications@cs.uni-frankfurt.de) in case you have any questions.
-Candidates will be considered until the position is filled. -->